On scalar-type standing-wave solutions to systems of nonlinear Schr\"odinger equations: Proof of Theorem

 \section{Proof of Theorem \ref{T:main}}

 Let us prove Theorem \ref{T:main}.
 The basic strategy is quite standard.
 We minimize the action functional on the Nehari manifold (See \cites{WilBook,O}, for instance).
+We give a detailed proof for completeness.
 A new ingredient is a variant of rearrangement (See the proof of Lemma \ref{L:domega} below).
 It is inspired by a treatment of homogeneous functions in \cites{MM,MMU}.
-We give a detailed proof for completeness.
+We remark that a similar treatment is used in \cites{Co,Co2}.

 We let $s_p:=\frac{d}2-\frac{d}p$ and $s_c:=\frac{d}2-\frac{2}{p-2}$.
 Note that the condition \eqref{E:prange} reads as $s_p \in (0,\min(1,\frac{d}2))$ or $s_c \in (-\infty,\min(1,\frac{d}2))$.
 Let us introduce few more functionals.
 Let